Jacob-Lemon/vgarcade/README.md

 # Vgarcade

 ## Description
-This is an arcade style game created using verilog and stuff
+This is a fruit catching arcade style game made entirely with verilog.
+It is implemented on the Basys3 FPGA board and has gamecube controller support.

 ![start screen picture](https://github.com/Jacob-Lemon/vgarcade/blob/main/readme_images/start_screen.bmp)